mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 ## Older courses taught

-During my PhD, I have been a teaching assistant in bachelor's and master's programs, for both mathematical and computer sciences-oriented classes; the courses are listed below.
+During my PhD, I have served as a teaching assistant in bachelor's and master's programs, for both mathematical and computer science-oriented classes, as listed below.
 They were taught for a [master's degree in statistical modeling](https://lmb.univ-fcomte.fr/Master-Mathematiques-Appliquees) as well as a bachelor's degree in science.

 ### Courses taught in a Master of Science